corsairmarks/eldanaer_stellar_authority/mod/README.md

 >
 > Their natural strength and steadfast attitude inevitably earns the trust and respect of the Eldanær.
 Following a brief first contact/annexation war, the Zdremites integrate with the Eldanær and are entrusted as honored protectors from other, dangerous xeno influences.

-### Special Bonus for Scripted Empire
+### Special Bonus for the Pre-Scripted Empire

 If you play the Eldanær Stellar Authority with both of its species (Eldanær and K'foori) exactly as they are pre-scripted, you will receive a small bonus.
-At game start, the Eldanær will also receive Natural Sociologists to use their unspent trait point, while the K'foori will have Strong replaced with Serviles as well as having Unruly replaced by Slow Learners and Deviants to more accurately reflect their lore.
+At game start, the Eldanær will also receive Natural Sociologists to use their unspent trait point, while the K'foori will have Strong replaced with Serviles as well as replacing Unruly with both Slow Learners and Deviants to more accurately reflect their lore.

 # Custom Scripting